alimaryam10/PhilMoralPsych-Lab-Resources/README.md

 3. Use the checklists
 4. Launch your study!

-{: .note }
 > 💡 **Pro Tip**: Bookmark this site - you'll be coming back often!

 ---

-{: .info }
-Got questions?
-Spotted something that needs updating?
+**Got questions?
+Spotted something that needs updating?**
 Contact your lab manager - we're here to help!

-{: .fs-4 .fw-300 }
-Maintained with 💜 by the Oxford Uehiro XPhi Lab Team
+*Maintained with 💜 by the Oxford Uehiro XPhi Lab Team*